-This 6-ingredient pork tenderloin marinade is the best way to infuse flavor and moisture into pork tenderloin before grilling, searing, roasting, or air frying.
-It’s perfect for chicken and turkey, too!
+This easy pork tenderloin marinade is quick and easy to make and is the best way to infuse flavor and moisture into the meat.
+It’s great for grilling, searing, and roasting.

 Table of Contents